alpheios-project/arethusa-cli/README.md

 Make sure you're running the latest version of this gem at all times.
 It might change frequently, as Arethusa is continuing to make progress.

+All commands have to be called from within your Arethusa directory.

 ## Contributing